 How Do I Set up a Smart Host?

 You will allow this smart host connection by modifying your firewall and/or mail server rules to ensure that direct SMTP connections from our IP addresses are allowed to your mail server.
-Please see this article for a list of our IP addresses.
+See our Whitelisting Data and Anti-Spam Filtering Information article for a list of our IP addresses.

 - A screenshot of your connector.
 See Setting Up a Connector in Microsoft 365 for more information for setup instructions in Microsoft 365.